nemethmik/time_tracker_flutter_course/README.md

 ### What is then the major difference between set-state driven and stream driven architectures?
 As explained above, with clean separation of concerns, nice application architectures can be made with simple tools like set-states and stateful widgets, too.
-This solution as I demonstrated here is a **reactive** approach, too; when the state class of the landing page's stateful widget was registered itself on the application logic controller, actually it became a listener.
+This solution as I demonstrated here is a **reactive** approach, too; when the state class of the landing page's stateful widget registered itself on the application logic controller, actually it became a listener.
 However, streams are a lot more versatile for this kind of reactive programming.
 So, the natural next step from this application logic controller solution presented here is using streams for communications, and stream builders to react "application logic instructions".
 This is a fundamental part of MVVM architectures, where UI objects are listening to view-model objects.
 This MVVM architecture was brilliantly elaborated in Xamarin Forms, Android Architecture Components with Live Data, Data Binding and View Models, too.
 The Change Notifier machinery of the Flutter provider package is not based on streams but follows this reactive pattern, either.
 So, with my example I just wanted to demonstrate that **reactive architecture is absolutely possible with simple tools like set-state and stateful widgets**.